 So, when I struggle to find the right words, or worry that they won't be good enough, I need only remind myself to trust the process and play.

 I started my haiku by creating a drawing that reminded me of where I grew up.
 With some effort, and slightly adjusted expectations, the words followed.
 With a little revision, I was happy enough with the outcome to share it here.
+The thing that I like most about my finished piece is the way the illuminated flowers really look like jewels.

 This is the first time that I let my content drive the circuit, instead of vise versa.

+As I continue my exploration of paper circuitry as a literacy tool, I am wondering how I may build upon this experience to create meaningful learning opportunities for students.
+I personally love making things with my hands, so I naturally gravitate toward this sort of work.
 Conversely, I am wondering what research has to say about the use of paper circuitry in the writing process.
 I know some audacious educators have already been practicing this process in their classrooms, but I haven't seen a lot of examples of student work.
 Beyond the gleeful anecdotes and gee-whiz appeal that blinking lights are sure to conjure, I am curious to know how effective notebook hacking really is as a tool for improving communication or increasing creativity.
 The process has value on a personal level, but I'm eager to find out what students think.